hcwong/cs3245hw4/README.txt

 accumulate the counts and identify the top K (K is an arbitrary number specified at the top of the index.py file) and store them in the last dictionary entry document[top_K] for every document.
 This is to facilitate Rocchio Algorithm Query Refinement later on during searches.

+To save on indexing space, we also employ gap encoding and variable byte encoding for positional indices.
+We first gap encode everything, afterwards using an external file to do variable byte encoding.

 Once the set_of_documents contains all documents, we accumulate in tokens_list all the positional indexes for each term, regardless of which zone/field it appears as.
 The tokens_list is sorted by term, then doc_id, then by title, court, date_posted, and finally content.
 Once we have all this information sorted, we can now begin creating PostingLists for each term and fill them up with their relevant Postings.
 Note that here, all Postings are stored in the